 - Please contact firstname.lastname@example.org if you will be attending the Exchange and would like to be added to our Canadian slack channel.

 - In 2017 the McConnell Foundation and Simon Fraser University hosted a President’s Roundtable on Social Infrastructure.
-A white paper was commissioned for the event and can be seen here.
+An important report was commissioned for the event and can be seen here.
 In commemoration of its 3 year anniversary, Re-Code invited university presidents to participate in a Roundtable on the Value of Community Engagement in May 2020.
 Originally scheduled for Vancouver, it will now be virtual.
 This dialogue has taken on an increased importance as universities are leaning into their increasingly crucial and indispensable role in responding to COVID-19.